qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - The initialization code that resets some global state need to be skipped after hotswap.
 - The layout of data section changes.
 Data sections are loaded into linear memory during startup.
 The original pointers (including strings) pointing into data section need to still work.
 One solution is to place new data section in new places, which wastes some memory.
 As that hot swapping is intended to be only used in development, wasting some memory is fine.
 The address of global constants need to be relocated (can reuse existing dynamic linking functionality).
-- If the data structure in linear memory changes, it won't work, unless there is no such data in linear memory.
+- If the memory layout in linear memory changes, it won't work, unless there is no such data in linear memory.
 This also includes Rust futures.
 Async functions cannot be easily be hot reloaded.
 - All references to Wasm-exported functions in JS need to be replaced with new ones, otherwise it will still execute old Wasm instance.
 - It doesn't work with [JS Promise integration](https://github.com/WebAssembly/js-promise-integration), as the Wasm runtime manages the stack for that.